WangWen-Albert/CFake/README.md

 ## Description

 When using FAKE_ON to fake one func with anther mock in your test case, the mock will be called instead of the faked func.
 And the fake action could be cancel by FAKE_OFF or FAKE_RESET at the end of the case.

-In another word, one func could be dynamically replaced as any other stub during testing program is running.

 ## API
 ```c